jettdc/barb/README.md

 Create a script under the `.barb` directory with the same name as the git hook you are attempting to create.

 You can create two types of scripts to work as hooks:
-- The standard shell script, which will be executed by bash.
+- The standard shell script, which will be executed by the operating system's default cli.
 ex.
 ```shell
 ./.barb/pre-commit